andykant/universal-controller-converter/README.md

 Each controller that can be connected provides a set of 12 common input wires.
 The amount of wires that are used for reading the controller varies depending on the controller (7 for NES or SNES, 9 for Genesis).
 Any pins that aren't used for data get used for identifying which system the controller belongs to.

-Generally, an adapter cable should be made route the native controller wires to a common 12-pin connector.
+Generally, an adapter cable should be made to route the native controller wires to a common 12-pin connector.

 ## Supported systems